 You have the right to walk away from situations that pressure you to pay thousands of dollars even before a consumer proposal is filed.

 Our Licensed Insolvency Trustees are both trained in judicial filing processes and sound financial planning.
 In your first confidential session (at no cost) with a LIT, we plan your debt strategy with what you are comfortable with in order to reclaim your financial independence.

 We call the active management of your debt a path to “greater financial recovery.”

 When we use the term “greater financial recovery,” it could include one or more of the following:

 - distributing payments to your unsecured creditors more frequently than in a bankruptcy

 - paying more into the consumer proposal on a monthly basis or for a longer period of time than would be required in a personal bankruptcy

-Fortunately, the unsecured creditors are more likely to accept consumer proposals, as they know they will receive a “greater financial recovery” from your consumer proposal than they will receive from a personal bankruptcy.
+Fortunately, unsecured creditors are more likely to accept consumer proposals, as they know they will receive a “greater financial recovery” from your consumer proposal than they will receive from personal bankruptcy.

 If the unsecured creditors vote to reject your consumer proposal, we will go over the next best debt recovery option that will improve your finances.